pennell-lab/traitfill/README.md

 [![Build Status](https://travis-ci.org/richfitz/traitfill.png?branch=master)](https://travis-ci.org/richfitz/traitfill)
 [![Coverage Status](https://coveralls.io/repos/richfitz/traitfill/badge.svg?branch=master)](https://coveralls.io/r/richfitz/traitfill?branch=master)

-This is a development repository for the `traitfill` R package.

 This R package is for leveraging taxonomic information to impute the values of a binary trait for species with missing data.
 The approach is described in [FitzJohn et al. 2014 (Journal of Ecology)](http://onlinelibrary.wiley.com/doi/10.1111/1365-2745.12260/full) and originally implemented [here](https://github.com/richfitz/wood).

 The easiest way to install the package is with `devtools`